parsiya/Hugo-Octopress/README.md

       search_engine_url = "https://www.google.com/search"

 ## <a name="sidebarlinks"></a>Sidebar
+Sidebar has four parts from top to bottom:

+* Sidebar header and text (optional).
+* Social network icons (optional): These are links to Github, Bitbucket, etc accompanied by icons.
+* Sidebar menu (optional): Optional links (usually used for categories).
+* Recent posts: Displays last X (default is 5) published posts.

 The sidebar is generated using the partial template at `hugo-octopress/layouts/partials/sidebar.html`.

+### <a name="sidebartext"></a>Sidebar text
-Sidebar has two parts and both can be configured in the config file.
+Sidebar text has two parts and both can be configured in the config file.
 Both values are passed to `markdownify`.
 For example you can add links and new lines.

 * Sidebar header which appear on top in a `<h1>` tag.
 Can be configured in the config file through the `sidebar_header` tag.
 * Sidebar text appears under the header and can be configured by modifying the `sidebar_text` tag in the config file.

 New lines can be added with `</br>` or normal markdown (two spaces at the end of line or two new lines).
 When adding two new lines, remember to remove the indentation in the config file otherwise the new line will be treated as a codeblock

+### <a name="sidebarsocial"></a>Social network icons
 Sidebar links are read from the config file as follows:

     [params]